 But if you only have a morning or afternoon, you might want to have sundowners at Kimpton Rowan’s rooftop bar; or drive out to the Ritz-Carlton Rancho Mirage for a meal at State Fare Bar & Kitchen, where the view is fantastic.

-Today is the last day in our One Week in Palm Springs itinerary!
-There are plenty of places to empty your pockets in Palm Springs, but with the new downtown complex that features Kiehl’s, Sephora, Johnny Was and Free People, it’s more convenient than ever.
-But visitors will also want to visit Palm Springs’ local shops – like the SHAG Store, resident designer Trina Turk’s headquarters store and the Uptown Palm Springs’ quirky design stores – for unusual items.
+When you are back in Palm Springs, you can head out for some shopping.
+Visit local shops – like the SHAG Store, resident designer Trina Turk’s headquarters store and the Uptown Palm Springs’ quirky design stores – for unusual items.
 Further afield, Palm Desert’s Shops of El Paseo and Cabazon’s Desert Hills Premium Outlets are also meccas for shopaholics.

 Where Palm Springs and the Desert Cities shine, however, is in their thrift, consignment and resale shops.
 Estate sales of the very wealthy (including movie stars) make it more than likely you will find something valuable and unique for less than what you’d pay elsewhere.
 (Recently, Hollywood costumer designer Daniel Orlandi shopped Palm Springs to clothe Matt Damon and Christian Bale for “Ford v Ferrari”.)
 Resale shops with multiple locations include Angel, Revivals and Consign Design.
 Good hunting!

-If you more than one week in Palm Springs and want to experience the beauty of the surrounding desert see our One Week in the California Desert – Joshua Tree and Death Valley National Parks itinerary.
+If you have more time and want to experience the beauty of the surrounding desert see our One Week in the California Desert – Joshua Tree and Death Valley National Parks itinerary.